You can modify the privacy of your book or the chapters within it at any time. Read on to learn about:

 The Organize Page

-Most users will visit this page more often.
+Most authors will visit this page more often.
 In order to access your global privacy setting here:

 - Click Organize on the left-hand menu of your book’s dashboard